sjung-stat/mobile_price_classification/README.md

 ### __Directory:__
 - Notebook: In order to see the process of this project with explanations and interpretations, please see the jupyter notebook file, named "mobile_prices_notebook" in this repository.
 - Code file: If you want to see code only, please see the the "mobile_prices_code" file.
-In order to use this file, another file "mobile_feat_eng" is needed for feature engineering.
+In order to use this file in the "code" folder, another file "mobile_feat_eng" is needed for feature engineering.
 - Data: In order to reproduce this project using the same data, please download the "train.csv" file.